I Found an Animal

 • You can send photos or videos to your local rehabilitation professional who can help identify these birds.
 Sometimes people often mistake baby pigeons for raptors.

-Step 3: When to Intervene
+Step 3: When a raptor needs help

-• Dazed on the side of the road: Raptors that have been struck by a vehicle may be lethargic on the roadside
+• Dazed on the side of the road: Raptors that have been struck by a vehicle may be lethargic on the roadside.

 • Poisoning: Raptors that have been poisoned by Rodenticide could be excessively bleeding, exhibiting some neurological symptoms, and be lethargic.
 Because some of the symptoms can overlap with the clinical signs of HPAI, please call a licensed rehabilitator.